absaldanha/stimulus-form/README.md

 There are two controller actions that you can use on your form in order to trigger its validation behavior:

-- `FormController#submit`: its the action that will validate your entire form, preventing its submission in case any field validation fails.
+- `FormController#validate`: its the action that will validate your entire form, preventing its submission in case any field validation fails.
 - `FieldController#validate`: its the action that will validate an individual field against the specified validations.
 It will automatically mark the field as invalid and show any validation error to your user.

 ### Error Class

 When an field is marked as invalid, you can configure which CSS classes will be added to the field element.
 You can configure it with the `data-field-error-class` attribute, and it accepts an space-separated list of classes that will be toggled when a field is valid or invalid.

+### Validation Strategy

+There are two avaliable validation strategies:
+- `submit` (default): validate all fields when the form is submitted;
+- `touch`: validate a field on every input, after it's been _touched_, that is, after it has received at least one `blur` event, or after the form has been submitted.

 ## Validators